Minnesota, Wisconsin, North Dakota Lawyer

 Talk to a wrongful death attorney about your losses.

 It is difficult to deal with a wrongful death, especially one that was caused by medical malpractice.
 Talk to your lawyer about the importance of holding the doctor and hospital accountable.
 Call 612.587.2925 or send an email to set up a free consultation.
-We represent wrongful death clients in Minnesota, Wisconsin and North Dakota.
+We represent wrongful death clients in Minnesota and Wisconsin.